biopragmatics/oquat/docs/invalids/prefix/doid.md

-# VT
+# doid: Human Disease Ontology

+This page summarize the different resources that reference `doid` but use local unique identifiers that do not match the standard pattern of ^\d+$.
+Of the 2 resources,
-The following 2 variants were found: ['DO', 'DOID']
+2 variants on the standard prefix were found: ['DO', 'DOID'].

-## `doid`
+## `doid`: Human Disease Ontology

-Identifiers for this prefix are given correctly in Human Disease Ontology.
+Identifiers for this prefix are given incorrectly correctly in `doid`.

 | external_xref   |   usages_count | usages                                              |
 |-----------------|----------------|-----------------------------------------------------|
 | `DO:wk`         |              1 | [DOID:0050178](https://bioregistry.io/DOID:0050178) |
 | `DO:lh`         |              1 | [DOID:462](https://bioregistry.io/DOID:462)         |

-## `mondo`
+## `mondo`: Monarch Disease Ontology

-Identifiers for this prefix are given correctly in Monarch Disease Ontology.
+Identifiers for this prefix are given incorrectly correctly in `mondo`.

 | external_xref   |   usages_count | usages                                                |
 |-----------------|----------------|-------------------------------------------------------|